-The Multinational Design Evaluation Programme (MDEP) has appointed Dr. Allison M. Macfarlane of the United States Nuclear Regulatory Commission (NRC) as its new Chairman.
-Dr. Macfarlane replaces André-Claude Lacoste, former Chairman of the French Nuclear Safety Authority (Autorité de sûreté nucléaire, ASN).
+The Multinational Design Evaluation Programme (MDEP) has appointed Dr Allison M. Macfarlane of the United States Nuclear Regulatory Commission (NRC) as its new chair.
+Dr Macfarlane replaces André-Claude Lacoste, former chair of the French Nuclear Safety Authority (Autorité de sûreté nucléaire, ASN).

-Dr. Macfarlane, who was sworn in as Chairman of the NRC on 9 July 2012, began her duties with the MDEP on 15 March, chairing the MDEP Policy Group meeting at NRC headquarters in Rockville, Maryland in the United States.
+Dr Macfarlane, who was sworn in as chair of the NRC on 9 July 2012, began her duties with the MDEP on 15 March, chairing the MDEP Policy Group meeting at NRC headquarters in Rockville, Maryland in the United States.

-"I am honoured to assume the Chairmanship of the MDEP as the group continues its important efforts to strengthen global nuclear safety through collaboration on new reactor designs and broadly-applicable technical issues," Chairman Macfarlane said.
+"I am honoured to assume the chairmanship of the MDEP as the group continues its important efforts to strengthen global nuclear safety through collaboration on new reactor designs and broadly-applicable technical issues," Chair Macfarlane said.
 "The MDEP benefits from each member country's unique perspective, and I look forward to working further with each of them in the coming months."

-Dr. Macfarlane holds a doctorate in geology from the Massachusetts Institute of Technology and a bachelor's of science degree in geology from the University of Rochester.
-Prior to beginning her term as NRC Chairman, Dr. Macfarlane was an associate professor of environmental science and policy at George Mason University.
+Dr Macfarlane holds a doctorate in geology from the Massachusetts Institute of Technology and a bachelor's of science degree in geology from the University of Rochester.
+Prior to beginning her term as NRC chair, Dr Macfarlane was an associate professor of environmental science and policy at George Mason University.
 From 2010 to 2012, she served on the Blue Ribbon Commission on America's Nuclear Future, created to make recommendations on a national strategy for managing the country's high-level radioactive waste.

 The Multinational Design Evaluation Programme (MDEP) was launched in 2006 by the US Nuclear Regulatory Commission (NRC) and the French Nuclear Safety Authority (ASN) with the aim of developing innovative approaches to leverage the resources and knowledge of national regulatory authorities reviewing new reactor designs.